 Another of my favourites is in the expat suburb of Desa Park, which comes complete with cafes overlooking the lake.

 If that’s too much nature for you in the humid heat, then the city offers many malls and markets to cool down in.
 They are a hub for retail and entertainment, with some hip ones keeping you in check with local designers and the arts.
-My favourite monthly market is Riuh in Bangsar, which offers a curated selection of pop-up stores, good food (and beer), as well as live acts.
+My favourite monthly market is Riuh, which offers a curated selection of pop-up stores, good food and live acts (when they’re at their Bangsar venue, there’s good beer too!)

 Wining & Dining